-How Is Therma Bright's Cash Burn Changing Over Time?
+How Is Nautilus Biotechnology's Cash Burn Changing Over Time?

-How Hard Would It Be For Therma Bright To Raise More Cash For Growth?
+How Hard Would It Be For Nautilus Biotechnology To Raise More Cash For Growth?

-Given its cash burn trajectory, Therma Bright shareholders may wish to consider how easily it could raise more cash, despite its solid cash runway.
+Given its cash burn trajectory, Nautilus Biotechnology shareholders may wish to consider how easily it could raise more cash, despite its solid cash runway.
 Companies can raise capital through either debt or equity.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
-By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).
+Many companies end up issuing new shares to fund future growth.
+By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.